Nukesor/archivebot/README.md

 ## Features:

+- Zip all files and post it into the chat with the simple `/zip` command.
+- Clear all files from the server with a simple `/clear_history` command.
+- Scan the whole chat with `scan_chat` (Bot needs to be logged in as a normal user for this feature).
+- Only accept specified media types.
 - Custom name for chats for easier server file management.
-- By default, archive bot sorts incoming files by chat and then by user.
-The sort by user can be disabled.
+- By default, archive bot sorts incoming files by chat and then by user. `sort_by_user` can be disabled.
+- Properly handle forwarded messages (If `sort_by_user` is enabled, the original sender will be used).
 - Verbose option for notifying users of duplicates or compressed images.
-- Only accept specified media types.
-- Properly handle forwarded messages (If sort_by_user is enabled, the original sender will be used).

 <p align="center">
     <img src="https://raw.githubusercontent.com/Nukesor/images/master/archivebot_example.png">